-readme.txt, together with your datasets.
-For derived data, it may be enough to point to a relevant source code file, and provide a list of variables and their operationalization.
+readme.txt file alongside your datasets.
+In the case of derived data, it may suffice to reference a relevant source code file and provide a comprehensive list of variables along with their operational definitions.

 You can download a formatted version (